Update: Changes to SIL provider requirements.

 You need to meet with participants and agree on a typical schedule of supports to be delivered if you want to use the weekly claiming process.

-This bundled support includes all planned supports within a typical week in the shared living environment, agreed to via a typical schedule of supports.
+This bundled support includes all planned supports within a typical week in the shared living environment and agreed to via a typical schedule of supports.

 The weekly claim accounts for SIL assistance delivered for both shared and individual supports.